* More budget leeway key for Italy’s support for Juncker

 “We are in contact with Renzi.
 We are trying to formulate a text for how the Stability Pact can be made more flexible without giving up the long term project of reducing debts,” Swoboda told a news conference.

 “European Council President Herman Van Rompuy is working on a text,” Swoboda said.
 “It’s Renzi’s condition for any kind of agreement on a candidate.”

-The deal would be a setback for British Prime Minister David Cameron, who has vehemently opposed the candidacy of Juncker, even suggesting that Britain will drift closer to the EU exit if the former Luxembourg leader gets the Commission job.
+The deal would be a setback for British Prime Minister David Cameron, who has strongly opposed the candidacy of Juncker, even suggesting that Britain will drift closer to the EU exit if the former Luxembourg leader gets the Commission job.

 Germany’s Angela Merkel has declared her support for Juncker and Spain’s Mariano Rajoy reaffirmed his backing on Monday.

 Renzi has said he wants productive investments to be removed from deficit calculations, while Economy Minister Pier Carlo Padoan said this month that reforms being undertaken should be taken into account in the way budget deficits are considered.

 Renzi said on Sunday he would support as president of the European Commission someone who “talks about the role of investments, investments in school buildings and broadband”.